 Since I graduated, I’ve worked as a journalist and I’ve freelanced.
 I wrote a weekly column called One Life for the Sudbury Star.
 I worked on advertising-driven copy for it as well — advertorials and special sections.

 I was a regular contributor to an online magazine about the Canadian mining supply industry — miningsupplynews.com.
 Most recently, my articles have appeared in Canadian Mining Journal, CIM Magazine and Canadian Mining Magazine.

-I took courses with some of the best copywriters in Canada, including Steve Slaunwhite, Gordon Graham and Nick Usborne, as well as Ed Gandia and Belinda Weaver.
+I’ve taken courses with some of the best copywriters in Canada, including Steve Slaunwhite, Gordon Graham and Nick Usborne, as well as Ed Gandia and Carol Tice.
 These names may not mean much to you, but they are rock stars in the copywriting world.
 (If the copywriting world has rock stars.)
 They are great teachers!.

-With my background in business — both acedemically and through experience — I’ve found I really like being a copywriter.
+With my background in business — both academically and through experience — I’ve found I really like being a copywriter.

 Re-writing copy is great fun.
 I like taking bland, boring website copy and making it shine, so that potential clients know within seconds of landing on their website what the company does and how it can solve their problem.

 But enough about me.

 What I really want to do is write great marketing copy and content for you and help your business succeed!